-Tsutomu Ohshima is the founder and Shihan (Chief Instructor) of Shotokan Karate of America (SKA), and is also recognized as chief instructor of many other international Shotokan organizations.
+Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA), and was Shihan (Chief Instructor) of SKA and many other national Shotokan organizations until 2018 when he appointed a new shihan for each.
 Mr. Ohshima’s branch of the Shotokan world has become known as Shotokan Ohshima Karate.

 Mr. Ohshima was born on August 6, 1930, and by the age of five had already entered the disciplined and rigorous world of Japanese martial arts.
 Practicing daily, he pursued sumo wrestling from the age of five until he was fifteen; kendo (Japanese sword fighting) from the ages of eight to fifteen, and judo from the ages of nine to thirteen.

 Mr. Ohshima’s distinguished association with Shotokan karate began at Waseda University, beginning in 1948.
 While he was there he trained directly under the style’s founder, Master Funakoshi, until 1953.
 His training was also influenced by his leading seniors, who were, in order of seniority:

 - Toshio Kamata-Watanabe

 Seniors Egami, Kamata-Watanabe, and Okuyama have each honored Mr. Ohshima and Shotokan Karate of America by visiting the United States to observe and instruct our members.